 Although rare, the software on the modem could cause connectivity issues.
 As one of the last WiFi troubleshooting tips we recommend, it might help to restore your modem to its factory settings.
 However, this will also reset your default password and network name to those found on the sticker on the back of your modem.

-Factory reset Ignite WiFi Gateway (XB6)
+Factory reset Rogers Xfinity Gateway (XB6)

 2. Push and hold this button down for 30 seconds with a paperclip or pen.
 This will cause the modem lights to begin to flash.
 After a few moments, the modem will come back online.